abdibedaso/Docker-Postgres-With-Data/README.md

 ## Creating and filling a Postgres DB with Docker Compose

-This repository has a docker-compose file that creates tables and fill the tables in a Postgres data base.
+This repository has a docker-compose file that creates tables and fills the tables in a Postgres database.
 The DDL and DML query's are found inside the sql/ folder

 ## ER Diagram
 The ER Diagram of the DB: